Ma-Me-O Beach residents question new $3 million sewage system | CBC News

 "If we put in [deep sewer] lines, they would simply bounce up to the top," Fleming said.
 "They would have air in them and it would be like trying to have air in a balloon underneath a pile of sand."

-It was clear that the system would need to be shallow, using low-pressure pumps to move liquid.
+It was clear the system would need to be shallow, using low-pressure pumps to move liquid.

-One of the first proposed systems would used grinders to grind solids, removing the need for holding tanks altogether.
+One of the first proposed systems would used grinders to break down solids, removing the need for holding tanks altogether.

 Divisive debate